-You’ve secured an interview, congratulations, all your hard work has paid off.
+You’ve secured a job interview, congratulations, all your hard work has paid off.
 But you are not out of the woods yet!
 It is time to prepare for the interview!

 I’ve worked with numerous job seekers who have made assumptions about the interview process which ended up biting them.
 The more prepared you are, the more confident you’ll appear.

 Prepare for the interview by following this checklist.

 Be sure you find out how long the interview will last and what the format will be.
 In other words, will you meet with interviewers one-on-one or on a panel?
 Also find out the names and job titles of the people you’ll meet.
 It’s really OK to ask these questions, and it shows you know how to prepare for new situations.
 It’s possible that the company may not be able or willing to answer, and it’s also possible the company hasn’t yet determined who will be interviewing you yet.
 Or, the company may want to assess how well you respond and react to the element of surprise.
 Still, the more details you gather, the better you can anticipate preparing for the interview.

 Get a copy of the most current and/or in-depth job description.
 If you know someone inside the company, ask if they can forward you a copy of the internal job posting.
 Sometimes the internal job description has more detail than what was posted online.
 Talk to people who currently work in the company or who used to work for the company to learn about how the company operates.
 You may uncover some interesting information.
 Read and re-read the job description.
 If you don’t have some of the experience required, know how you will respond to that question during the interview.